 However, when a person creates a will during their lifetime and names someone as their executor, that individual takes on the responsibility of carrying out the deceased person’s wishes upon their death.
 The appointment of an executor provides clarity and guidance regarding asset distribution and other matters outlined in the will.

-Executors carry out the probate process, ensuring that the legal heirs of the decedent receive their rightful assets according to the intestate succession act.
-Administrators play a crucial role in distributing these assets in accordance with state laws.
+Executors carry out the probate process, ensuring that the legal heirs and beneficiaries receive their rightful assets according to the wishes of the decedent.

 One of the primary responsibilities of an executor is to ensure that all aspects of the deceased person’s will are carried out according to their wishes.
 This includes distributing assets as specified in the will, settling debts and taxes owed by the estate, and handling any legal proceedings related to probate.